 8. Kale is High in Vitamin A

 Vitamin A is essential for good vision.
-It also supports health skin and helps fight oral cavity inflammations and lung cancer.
+It also supports healthy skin and helps fight oral cavity inflammations and lung cancer.

 9. Kale is Rich in Calcium